Close

 The people of Virginia were not very anxious to go to war.
 But their governor was not willing to be beaten by the French.

-He made George Washington a lieutenant-colonel of Virginia troops, and set about raising an army to send into the Ohio Country.
+He made George Washington a lieutenant-colonel of Virginia troops, and set about raising an Army to send into the Ohio Country.

 Early in the spring Colonel Washington, with a hundred and fifty men, was marching across the country toward the head waters of the Ohio.
-It was a small army to advance against the thousands of French and Indians who now held that region.
+It was a small Army to advance against the thousands of French and Indians who now held that region.

 But other officers, with stronger forces, were expected to follow close behind.

-Late in May the little army reached the valley of the Monongahela, and began to build a fort at a place called Great Meadows.
+Late in May the little Army reached the valley of the Monongahela, and began to build a fort at a place called Great Meadows.

 By this time the French and Indians were aroused, and hundreds of them were hurrying forward to defend the Ohio Country from the English.
 One of their scouting parties, coming up the river, was met by Washington with forty men.